Before the Bell: What every Canadian investor needs to know today

 The Canadian dollar was down slightly in early trading, falling below the 73-cent (U.S.) mark after closing Thursday at 72.96 cents.
 The day's range so far is 72.88 cents to 73.07 cents.
 The Canadian dollar took a hit earlier in the week after Moody's downgraded its rating on Canada's biggest bank.
 The currency was already toiling under bearish sentiment thanks to wavering crude prices and worries about future trade policies out of the United States.
 Oil's more steady showing in the last few days has helped limit the dollar's declines.

 Meanwhile, the U.S. dollar was trading off an eight-week high against the yen.
 So far this week, the U.S. dollar has gained about 0.8 per cent against the safe-haven Japanese currency as risk aversion waned in the days after the election of a centrist leader in the French presidential elections.
+The greenback was higher against a broad basket of currencies early Friday and was on course for its best weekly showing this year.

 The euro was up slightly compared with the greenback.
 Earlier in the week, the euro-zone currency hit its highest level in half a year in the wake of the French vote.
 Possibly affecting world currencies will be the outcome of a two-day G7 meeting in Italy, where debt relief for Greece and U.S. trade policies are expected to be on the table.